 project manager for LSO Discovery.
 She now holds Sing and Sign classes for early years.

 Kalaiyashni (she/her) is a Diversity & Inclusion Consultant.
-She is currently a D&I Project Officer with the Wellcome Trust, a global health charity, where she worked in a team of two to set up the Diversity & Inclusion priority area.
+She is currently a D&I Project Manager with the Wellcome Trust, a global health charity, where she worked in a team of two to set up the Diversity & Inclusion priority area.
 She was previously the Diversity & Inclusion Assistant Consultant at King’s College London.

 Eliza Thompson (she/her) is a music consultant and composer for film, theatre, TV and radio.
 Recently, she co-produced Stravinsky’s opera The Rake’s Progress with OperaGlass Works, a sell-out production at Wilton’s Music Hall.